curability4apish/IsaacHash/README.md

 ### About
-An effective tool to create a strong and unique password for each service.
+A hash function to effectively create a strong and unique password for each service.

 ### Philosophy